|

 Beijing, China, October 2008

-HIARCS top single computer in World Computer Chess Championship.
+HIARCS World Champion and top single computer in World Computer Chess Championship.

 In an exciting tournament held in Beijing, China, HIARCS

-HIARCS was running on a single 8-core computer and it's only
+HIARCS was running on a single 8-core computer, the 5th fastest

 A big thank you to Harvey Williamson for his extensive